kanishka-linux/kawaii-player/README.md

 		COOKIE_EXPIRY_LIMIT=24
 		COOKIE_PLAYLIST_EXPIRY_LIMIT=24

 Once https enabled, users will find that many media players might not play playlist generated from the browser due to self signed certificates.
-From popular players, vlc,kodi,mplayer,mpv can play self signed https streams well, but still their playing ability may vary. vlc sometimes work and sometimes won't play anything. kodi plays playlist very well but can't handle redirection. mpv works perfectly with https streams in the playlist. kawaii-player player by default uses mpv as backend, hence generated playlist works well in it. mplayer can also play https streams along with redirection.
-In kawaii-player, playlist can be anything from audio, video, youtube urls or addons url or even torrent streams.
-If playlist contains youtube url, then the server will return url of the video stream with the help of youtube-dl.
-In case of torrent streams (yes, users can start torrent streams directly on the media server, from any client playlist, which will be streamed back to client again), media server will send you redirected url, since torrent streams will start on different port (default 8001) than that of media server port (default 9001).

-kawaii-player is optimized for streaming specially, hence users might get good streaming experience with it.
-It also contains offline mode, which might be useful for downloading, media server content to client for offline viewing.
+From popular players, vlc,kodi,mplayer,mpv can play self signed https streams well, but still their playing ability may vary.

 kawaii-player allows user to start media server on the fly.
 Basically I never thought of it as 24x7 on media server.
 (Therefore, I can't tell about it's performance if it is used 24x7.).
 I wanted to create a portable media server which user can start at any time and anywhere for a brief period so as to share content with family members, friends or colleagues with the help of simple playlist or simple urls, without depending on any third party.
 And sometimes we just want to enjoy the content, which we have piled up on our working computer, from other devices quickly, without much set up.
 Creating web interface was not even on my mind, but later I found that web interface might be good for generating playlist, hence at last I created a very simple (but dry and boring) web interface just for easy playlist creation.
 Users can play media on the browser itself, but they won't be able to play all the media formats, because application does not use any kind of transcoding.
 Media server feature is implemented using python's inbuilt http.server module, hence it doesn't require any other external dependency.